Generic selectors

 If we view birthdays in light of how they are kept by this wicked world, then we are applying their evil to that which God says should be a time of joy.
 This world tries to make everything evil and, if given the opportunity, would corrupt even God’s holydays just a Jeroboam did.
 However, believers are a product of God’s work of agape love in us and that should be our motive for all we do.
 Celebrations for people we love are times to give thanks to God because they are a part of our lives.
 This applies to birthdays, wedding anniversaries, baptisms, etc., as well as the weekly Sabbath and holydays.
 If we sow evil and discord in them, then that is what we will reap.
 If we sow love and thanksgiving to God, then they are times to be embraced:

-GALATIANS 6:8-10 For the one who sows to his own flesh shall reap corruption from the flesh.
-But the one who sows to the Spirit shall reap eternal life from the Spirit.
-9 Now we should not lose heart in doing well because we who do not faint will reap in due time.
-10 So then, as we have opportunity, we should do good to all, and especially to those who are of the household of faith.
+GALATIANS 6:8-10 For he who sows to his flesh will of the flesh reap corruption, but he who sows to the Spirit will of the Spirit reap everlasting life.
+9 And let us not grow weary while doing good, for in due season we shall reap if we do not lose heart.
+10 Therefore, as we have opportunity, let us do good to all, especially to those who are of the household of faith.

 Celebrations are opportunities to express love toward others and thank God for His blessings.
 Those who would condemn such things, lead miserable lives because they are avoiding opportunities to “do good to all”.

-HEBREWS 1:6 And again, when He [God the Father] brought the Firstborn into the world, He said, “Let all the angels of God worship Him.
+HEBREWS 1:6 But when He [God the Father] again brings the Firstborn into the world, He says: “Let all the angels of God worship Him.

 After His resurrection, Jesus appeared before God the Father in heaven as Firstborn from among the dead[21].
 He entered through the gates onto the sea of glass before God’s throne:

-PSALMS 24:7-10 Lift up your heads, O you gates; and be lifted up, O you everlasting doors; that the King of glory may come in.
+PSALMS 24:7-10 Lift up your heads, O you gates!
+And be lifted up, you everlasting doors!
+And the King of glory shall come in.
 8 Who is this King of glory?
-The LORD strong and mighty, the LORD mighty in battle.
-9 Lift up your heads, O you gates; lift them up, you everlasting doors; that the King of glory may come in.
+The LORD strong and mighty, The LORD mighty in battle.
+9 Lift up your heads, O you gates!
+Lift up, you everlasting doors!
+And the King of glory shall come in.
 10 Who is this King of glory?
 The LORD of hosts, He is the King of glory.
-Selah.
+Selah

 When He came before God’s throne, His Father gave Him a name above all other names[22] and the entire angelic host worshipped Him:

-PHILIPPIANS 2:9-11 Therefore, God has also highly exalted Him [Jesus Christ] and bestowed upon Him a name which is above every name; 10 That at the name of Jesus every knee should bow, of beings in heaven and on earth and under the earth, 11 And every tongue should confess that Jesus Christ is Lord to the glory of God the Father.
+PHILIPPIANS 2:9-11 Therefore God also has highly exalted Him [Jesus Christ] and given Him the name which is above every name, 10 that at the name of Jesus every knee should bow, of those in heaven, and of those on earth, and of those under the earth, 11 and that every tongue should confess that Jesus Christ is Lord, to the glory of God the Father.

-PSALM 148:2, 13 Praise Him [Jesus Christ], all His angels; praise Him, all His hosts. … 13 Let them praise the name of the LORD, for His [Jesus Christ] name alone is exalted; His glory is above the earth and the heavens.
+PSALMS 148:2, 13 Praise Him [Jesus Christ], all His angels; Praise Him, all His hosts! … 13 Let them praise the name of the LORD, for His [Jesus Christ’s] name alone is exalted; His glory is above the earth and heaven.

 Moreover, are not physical birthdays a shadow of the great spiritual birthday to come?